kubernetes-sigs/cluster-api/CONTRIBUTING.md

   - When assigning priority several factors are taken into consideration, including impact on users, relevance for the upcoming releases, maturity of the issue (consensus + completeness).
-  - `priority/awaiting-more-evidences` is used to mark issue where there is not enough info to take a decision for one of the other priorities.
+  - `priority/awaiting-more-evidences` is used to mark issue where there is not enough info to take a decision for one of the other [priorities values](https://github.com/kubernetes-sigs/cluster-api/labels?q=priority).
   - Priority can change over time, and everyone is welcome to provide constructive feedback about updating issue's priority.
   - Applying a priority label is not a commitment to execute within a certain time frame, because implementation depends on contributors volunteering time to do the work and on reviewers/approvers bandwidth.